a3838/must-pv1800-lifepo4/README.md

-# Must EP1800
+# Must PV1800 for LiFePO4

 This is a project to get JSON information from Must EP1800

-This is different enough to not fork but most code comes from [github](https://github.com/dylangmiles/docker-must-homeassistant)
+This is different enough to not fork but most code comes from [github](https://github.com/jacokok/must-ep1800)

 ## Docker